 Even with its great expanse, Tjörnin is very shallow, it is just under three feet at its deepest.
 This means that in the winter, much of the pond freezes, allowing for ice skating.
 Although the shallowness offers a safe environment, it is still best to check on conditions before lacing into your skates.
 You may also catch a football match or two (or soccer to some).
 Yes, local schools will take to the ice to play friendly games of football,

 Birds and more await!

 Even if you aren’t a birdwatcher, you may be mesmerized by the wide array of water birds that visit Reykjavik Pond.
 There are apparently over 40 different species, including terns, geese, and ducks, as well as swans and seagulls.
 Some consider the seagulls an issue as they prey on smaller birds and their nests.
-Never fear, though, other birds, including the Arctic tern, fight back.
-So a visit to the lake can turn into an interesting exhibit of predators and defenders!
+Never fear, though; other birds, including the Arctic tern, fight back.
+So visiting the lake can turn into an interesting exhibit of predators and defenders!

 Remember us mentioning the “world’s biggest bread soup”?
 Well, that was because for generations, a common pastime for families was to feed bread to the birds of Tjörnin.
 However, today, conservationists recommend feeding them seeds or grains, which are closer to their natural diet and unlikely to pollute the waters (think of all that yeast and processing that goes into bread heading into those waters.)
 Even in the coldest days of winter, you ca

 n enjoy bird watching as warm water is pumped into one corner of the pond to ensure the birds have a place to frolic all year round.